chariot-giving/delta/README.md

 ## Starting a client

 A Delta [`Client`] provides an interface for resource synchronization and background job processing.
-A client's created with a database pool, [driver], [queue], and config struct containing a `Controllers` bundle and other settings.
+A client's created with a database pool and config struct containing a `Controllers` bundle and other settings.
-Here's a client `Client` working one namespace (`"default"`) with up to 100 controller goroutines at a time:
+Here's a client `Client` working one namespace (`"default"`) with up to 10 controller goroutines at a time:

 ```go